RZachLamberty/sagemaker-tensorflow-serving-container/README.storyblocks.md

 ./scripts/requests-bertdl.py
 ```

-for both, expected behavior is to print out a `json` of the format
+for both, expected behavior is to print out `json` records of the format

 ```
 {"outputs": [0.8566522, ...]}
 ```

+and / or `csv` records (just the probabilities in `outputs` above separated by
+newlines)

 you can also review the log messages that are written out to `log.txt` in the
 top level directory.